FlagOpen/FlagEmbedding/README.md

 We fine-tune the model using a contrastive objective.
 The format of input data is a triple`(query, positive, negative)`.
 Besides the negative in the triple, we also adopt in-batch negatives strategy.
-We employ the cross-device negatives sharing method to sharing negatives among different GPUs, which can dramatically **increase the number of negatives**.
+We employ the cross-device negatives sharing method to share negatives among different GPUs, which can dramatically **increase the number of negatives**.

 We trained our model on 48 A100(40G) GPUs with a large batch size of 32,768 (so there are **65,535** negatives for each query in a batch).